top of page

 Autism Spectrum Disorders

 Autism spectrum disorder (ASD) is a neurodevelopmental condition affecting the development of communication and social interaction skills and patterns of behavior.
 ASD, as the name suggests, exists on the spectrum.
 At one end of it, a person may experience discomfort or awkwardness in interacting with others that does not become problematic until later in life when increased social demands begin to present challenges in daily interactions.
 They may experience no cognitive problems and even excel in certain areas, though subtle cognitive difficulties, particularly in executive functioning, may be present.
-They may, for example, have trouble staying organized, planning, regulating their emotions, or staying focused for a prolonged period of time.
+They may, for example, have trouble staying organized, multitasking, shifting their focus between tasks, or regulating their emotions.
+They are also likely to have strong and specific interests and process sensory information differently from neurotypical peers.
 At the most severe end of the spectrum, a person may experience marked impairment in social interactions, language, and sensory functioning, as well as significant cognitive challenges, thus requiring a great deal of support.

 To accurately diagnose ASD, it is imperative to get a detailed early developmental history and in-depth information about the person’s functioning in various areas from early childhood until present.
-In addition to the tests specifically evaluating the ASD symptoms, tests assessing intellectual, cognitive, and language functioning as well as adaptive, day-to-day functioning are included in a thorough assessment to help determine the level of severity, identify the areas of strength and weakness and help device a comprehensive plan that would best support each individual.
+In addition to the tests specifically evaluating the ASD symptoms, tests assessing intellectual, cognitive, and language abilities as well as adaptive, day-to-day functioning are included in a thorough assessment to help identify the areas of strength and weakness and help device a comprehensive plan that would best support each individual.
 I offer ASD evaluations for both children and adults whether this is the first time you’re seeking the diagnosis or already have received ah ASD and are looking for a more in-depth evaluation.

 bottom of page